 Heat doesn't travel very far, so you'll need to have it close to provide warmth.
 No tip-over safety feature.

-Handful of users complained of an unpleasant burning plastic smell upon first use.
-Though the heater says it features a cool-to-touch exterior, some report that it gets quite hot.
+Handful of users complained of an unpleasant smell upon first use.
+Some report that the exterior gets quite hot.

 If you’ve got a cold spot in your home or office, a desktop heater is a cost-effective way to make that space warm and cozy.
 It gets up to temperature more quickly than an oil-filled radiator and is easier to move around and more compact.
 Or perhaps you have one of those electric bar heaters that are roasting hot up close but don’t seem to spread that warmth at all.
 Their impact on your utility bill can be pretty shocking, too.
 It’s time to get an energy-efficient desktop heater.